Florent-Hervers/master-thesis-code/README.md

 - **Old files**: This folder contains files used during the thesis but that become obsolete after some refactoring of the repository/codebase.
 - **Results**: This folder contains all files that contain the results not saved in the weight and biases.
 - **Scripts:** This folder contains all Slurm scripts used to run the scripts.
 These files provide information about the hardware resources used for every experiment and provide examples to execute the Python scripts.
 The scripts containing the prefix `train_final` are the ones used to train the best configuration.
+- **Test_smaller_Datasets_GBLUP**: This folder contain all results obtained when trained the GBLUP model with a smaller training set.
+A subfolder have been created for every tested size of dataset.

 ### File Description:
 The main files will be described here, a docstring is available for every less important script to explain the purpose of the file.
 A majority of the scripts require arguments when called, an explanation of all arguments can be found by executing the script with the `-h` flag.